People-led

 Embedding human rights

 People have a right to the highest attainable standard of physical and mental health.
-Services should take this into account by being:
+This right should be reflected in how services are designed, delivered, and evaluated.

 • available in sufficient quantity